pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 This feature should integrate well with all the existing test cases since it is an additional functionality.
 Existing tests related to authentication and authorization should continue to pass since they are not using auth plugins.

+We should add tests to verify that auth plugin users can only create views with `SQL SECURITY INVOKER` as mentioned in the compatibility section.

 ### Benchmark Tests

 This feature should not affect the performance of the TiDB as it simply provides interfaces for users to inject their own auth plugins via the extension system.
 The performance implication will come from the implementation of those plugins which depends on how the users of the framework want to use it.